timelystream/timelystream.com/docs/data-import/parquet.md

 COPY 'test.csv' TO 'result-uncompressed.parquet' (FORMAT 'PARQUET', CODEC 'UNCOMPRESSED')
 ```

-DuckDB's `EXPORT` command can be used to export an entire database to a series of Parquet files.
+Blazar's `EXPORT` command can be used to export an entire database to a series of Parquet files.
 See the [Export statement documentation](https://duckdb.org/docs/sql/statements/export.html) for more details.
 ```sql
 -- export the table contents of the entire database as parquet EXPORT DATABASE 'target_directory' (FORMAT PARQUET);